A New Model for Strange Stars: Physical properties of the stars

 To study the stability of the system we have checked the stability equation given by Tolman~\cite{Tolman1939}, Oppenheimer and Volkoff~\cite{Oppenheimer1939}.
-The TOV equation depicts the equilibrium condition of a star subject to the gravitational force, hydrostatic force and anisotropic force.
+The TOV equation depicts the equilibrium condition of a star subject to the gravitational and hydrostatic forces.
 The generalized TOV equation can be written as~\cite{Leon1993,Varela2010}

 where the effective gravitational mass $M_g$ of the system is defined as